LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 # How to integrate Elektron Message API Java with Log4j Logging Framework using Maven
 ## Overview

 [Elektron Message API - Java Edition (EMA API)](https://developers.refinitiv.com/elektron/elektron-sdk-java) allows developers integrate the EMA Java application with [Apache Log4j](https://logging.apache.org/log4j/2.x/) which is a de facto standard logging framework for Java-based application at deployment time by using the [Simple Logging Facade for Java (SLF4J)](https://www.slf4j.org/) API as a facade for logging utility.
 The [previous article](https://developers.refinitiv.com/article/how-integrate-elektron-message-api-java-edition-log4j-logging-framework) shows how to integrate Log4j with EMA Java application in a manual way which is suitable for earlier versions of EMA Java API.
-However, the API has been mavenized to support [Apache Marven](https://maven.apache.org/) and [Gradle](https://gradle.org/) build tools since Elektron SDK version 1.2, therefore this article will show how to integrate  your EMA Java 1.3.x application with Log4j in a Maven way.
+However, the API has been mavenized to support [Apache Marven](https://maven.apache.org/) and [Gradle](https://gradle.org/) build tools since Elektron SDK Java version 1.2, therefore this article will show how to integrate  your EMA Java 1.3.x application with Log4j in a Maven way.

 ## How to integrate EMA Java Application with Logging Framework in Maven
 The Elektron SDK Java are now available in [Maven Central Repository](https://search.maven.org/).
-The [EMA Java library](https://search.maven.org/artifact/com.thomsonreuters.ema/ema/) can be downloaded by defining the following dependency in Maven's POM.xml file.
+You can define the following dependency in Maven's pom.xml fil to let Maven automatic download the [EMA Java library](https://search.maven.org/artifact/com.thomsonreuters.ema/ema/) for the application.

 ```
 <dependency>
   <groupId>com.thomsonreuters.ema</groupId>